arestivo/slides/markdown/regexp.md

 * each of its transitions is **uniquely** determined by its **source** state and **input** symbol, and
 * reading an input symbol is **required** for each state transition.

-Nondeterministic Finite Automaton don't need to obey these restrictions.
+Non-deterministic Finite Automaton don't need to obey these restrictions.

 Regular expressions can [easily](https://www.youtube.com/watch?v=RYNN-tb9WxI) be transformed into NFAs.
 And NFA can [easily](https://www.youtube.com/watch?v=taClnxU-nao) be transformed into DFAs.